qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 We have already seen (Section 3.2.2) that the compiler can arrange for a frame pointer register to point to the frame of the currently executing subroutine at run

 4 This code is not contrived; it was extracted from an implementation (originally in Pascal) of the FMQ error repair algorithm described in Section C 2.3.5.

+5 The C++ :: operator is also used to name members (ﬁelds or methods) of a base class that are hidden by members of a derived class; we will consider this use in Section 10.2.2.

 ![Figure 3.4 Example of...](images/page_162_vector_393.png)
 *Figure 3.4 Example of nested subroutines, shown in pseudocode.
 Vertical bars indicate the scope of each name, for a language in which declarations are visible throughout their subroutine.
 Note the hole in the scope of the outer X.*